wlperry/GGPlot-for-LimnoSeries/README.md

 # 1) Examples of Themes, Multipanel Graphs and Plotly

-Most of the code for themes, multipanel graphs, and plotly will be done with one file - 01_intro_graphing zoops_for_workshop.R.
+Most of the code for themes, multipanel graphs, and plotly will be done with one file - **01_intro_graphing zoops_for_workshop.R**.
 Preparing the data for this file was done with 00_prep_of_original_data.R but we will not go into that but it is there if you are interested.
 In this file we will...

 -   import a file and fix the headers (janitor)
 -   make a simple graph